catmorbid/cybergod-mkdocs/docs/character-creation/gear.md

 !!! example
 	Morales' team of insurgents is ambushed by an ARC-backed regulator force.
 They are under heavy fire and take cover behind nearby concrete pillars, but the ARC Bulwark giving fire support has an automatic grenade launcher and lands a burst of Frag grenades (Moderate Area) in their general direction.
 The Bulwark scores 3 hits, firing randomly in the area, so no one takes a direct hit, but everyone takes 3 Hits.
 Morales takes a Reaction to avoid the hits, choosing to roll with his Mobility skill of 4 against difficulty 2 (Moderate Area).
 Morales rolls 4D10, scoring 3, 5, 10, 4 → 3 success – Morales mitigates 2 hits, but takes a third one unmitigated.

+#### Capacity
+Capacity (CAP) determines the Resource Die used when making Ammo Checks.
+Higher Capacity means you will run out of ammo less likely and have to reload less frequently.
 ### Tags

 Tags are used for additional rules regarding weapons.